dogkung/RedHat/README.md

 # RedHat
-This repository is creating solutions for the RedHat Screening.
+This repository is creating solutions for the RedHat interview screening.